w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 :::: {.columns}
 ::: {.column width=60%}

-*Different databases are designed to solve *differen*t problems*
+*Different databases are designed to solve different problems*

-- *Using a single DBMS to handle everything ...*
+Using a single DBMS to handle everything...

 - Operational data
 - Temporary session information
 - Graph traversing
 - OLAP analyses
 - ...

-*... usually lead to inefficient solutions*
+... usually lead to inefficient solutions

 - Each activity has its own requirements (availability, consistency, fault tolerance, etc.)